-All pupils must have an emergency information card filled out and signed by the parent/guardian at the beginning of the school year.
-If your child is ill or injured during regular school hours and, requires reasonable medical treatment, and if you cannot be reached, the school district, county office or the principal cannot be held liable for reasonable treatment of your ill or injured child without your prior consent, unless you have previously filed a written objection to any medical treatment other than first aid.
+Parents/guardians must provide current updated emergency contact information to your child's school of attendance, including your home address and telephone number, business address and telephone, and the name, address and telephone number of a relative or friend who is authorized to care for your child in any emergency situation if you cannot be reached,.
+If your child is ill or injured during regular school hours and requires reasonable medical treatment, and if you cannot be reached, the school district, county office or the principal cannot be held liable for reasonable treatment of your ill or injured child without your prior consent, unless you have previously filed a written objection to any medical treatment other than first aid.

 Education Code §§ 49407; 49408.